INTERNATIONAL INTERDISCIPLINARY ARTISTS CONSORTIUM

 2014

-To date, the Labs have been held during a weekend in the summer at Earthdance, and have included a total of 21 workshops each year and a faculty performance open to the public. in 2014, a dialogue session between IIAC residency artists, teachers and participants was introduced.
+As of 2014, the Moving Arts Lab was held during a weekend in the summer at Earthdance, and included a total of 21 workshops each year and a faculty performance open to the public.
+In 2014, a dialogue session between IIAC residency artists, teachers and participants was introduced.
 To see photos from the Moving Arts Lab 2014, please click here.
+More info.

 Picture